 (2008) “Net negotiations: How Filipino families domesticate the Internet”, In: Proceedings of the 10th DLSU Science & Technology Congress.
 Manila: De La Salle University.
 29-31

 (2012) Project kuwento (story): A qualitative approach to understandingTV audiences in urban and rural Philippines.
 Manila: AGB Nielsen.

 (2008) Case studies on communication and anti-corruption efforts.
 Washington, D.C.: The World Bank.

 Research Centres & Groups

 At the School of Media and Communication, I am Convenor of the Visual Media and Communication Research Group.
-I am also a member of the Digital Research Group and the International Communication Research Group.
+I am also a member of the Digital Research Group and the Global Communication Research Group.

 I am Book Reviews Editor for Television and New Media (2013-present).

 TITLE: Through Migrant Lenses: Indians, Koreans and the Mediation of Diasporic Voices in Manila